-If you have reason to believe that a YMCA staff member is not abiding by the Y's core values, please contact the YES Center at 804-649-9622 or yqradmin@ymcarichmond.org.
+If you have reason to believe that a YMCA staff member is not abiding by the Y's core values, please contact the YES Center at 804.649.9622 or ygradmin@ymcarichmond. org.
 The YES Center will put you into contact with the appropriate YMCA leadership.